Marvin510/Revised_Version_City_Chicago/README.md

 Conclusion
 - Poverty areas are not targeted
-- School locations are the main driver of camera amounts
+- School locations are the main driver of camera amounts ("Chicago Public Schools - School Profile Information SY1617 | City of Chicago | Data Portal")
 - Violations increase with a higher camera count

 Improvements